Skip to content

 Nori has never been criminally charged in connection with the allegations outlined in Whibley’s book.

-In a statement provided to SooToday Thursday, Nori said the accusation that he engaged in a non-consensual sexual relationship with Whibley is a "lie," while acknowledging there was a consensual sexual relationship between the two.
+In his statement to SooToday Thursday, Nori said the accusation that he engaged in a non-consensual sexual relationship with Whibley is a "lie," while acknowledging there was a consensual sexual relationship between the two.

 "When the relationship began Whibley was an adult, as was I," he wrote.
 "The accusation that I pressured Whibley to continue the relationship is false.
 The accusation that I pressured Whibley to continue the relationship by accusing him of homophobia is false.
 Ultimately the relationship simply faded out.
 Consensually.
 Our business relationship continued."